pdops/Docker-Wordpress-deployable-server/Docker/Deployable-Wordpress-server/README.md

 you will have to provide them with all of the attributes needed .
 For the database , the configurations that were added were the image , container_name, volumes, ports, restart and environment.
 1. image - provides the instructions for installing **MySQL** and **WordPress** from [dockerhub](https://hub.docker.com/).
 2. container_name - sets the name for the container
-3. volumes - creating a location where the files from the database and wordpress will be saved after every ended session so that the progress that was made is not lost.
+3. volumes - creating a location where the files from the database and wordpress will be saved after every restart.
-4. ports - exposing a port so that if needed , the host can connect to the database outside of the container
+4. ports - exposing a port so that if needed , the host can connect to the database outside of the container.
 5. restart - if there is any kind of a error , the container will restart itself.
 6. environment - choosing variables and customizing them so that we can access our database.
 ```